 And when he had opened the second seal, I heard the second beast say, Come and see.
 And there went out another horse that was red: and power was given to him that sat thereon to take peace from the earth, and that they should kill one another: and there was given unto him a great sword.
 (Revelation 6:3-4)

-These contrived New World Order wars — such as the current ongoing war of terror — are both a pretext and a prerequisite to the Antichrist heralding “Peace and safety” (1 Thessalonians 5:3) when he ascends to power just prior to the mid-point of the seven-year period.
+These contrived New World Order conflicts and wars — such as the current ongoing war of terror — are both a pretext and a prerequisite to the Antichrist heralding “Peace and safety” (1 Thessalonians 5:3) when he ascends to power.

 The Third Seal: Famine and Starvation